 Microelectronics for the Defense Industry

 Defense contractors, military procurement officers, and contract manufacturers face a number of obstacles when designing and manufacturing PCBs for use in defense systems.
-Defense microelectronics and manufactured PCBs cannot be procured from just any company, and these component must meet rigorous standards that ensure quality and reliability.
+Defense microelectronics and manufactured PCBs cannot be procured from just any company, and these components must meet rigorous standards that ensure quality and reliability.
 These components must also be traceable back to a compliant component manufacturer.
 Only Altium Designer gives you full control over your supply chain when preparing for production.

 A unified PCB design package with the best data and supply chain management tools in a single interface.